gaming-SaaS/.github/profile/README.md

 I analyzed the system and put some time to understand how the requested ecosystem must be.
 The communication, safety, speed, and scalability.

-After I decided to define services and choose tools.

 ### Tools:
 - NestJs - Node + TypeScript + Fastify
 - REST API - Communicate from outside of ecosystem